eantyshev/go.audit/RATIONALE.md

 * and a free-form `payload` (optional)

 ### Authentication
-Assuming that our consumers are within some security perimeter, we choose the simpliest approach: api key Enforce setting the env variable AUDIT_API_KEY and expect the key in X-Api-Key header
+Assuming that our consumers are within some security perimeter, we choose the simplest approach: API key Enforce setting the env variable AUDIT_API_KEY and expect the key in `X-Api-Key` header

 ### Storage
 We need a flexible schema, multiple indexes for fast queries, and a high insert rate: MongoDB seems a good match.
-We'll have a single database and collection dbevents.events Must-have indexes: by created_at, consumer
+We'll have a single database `dbevents` and a collection `events` Must-have indexes: by created_at, consumer
 Testing AIO environment will have a single MongoDB instance.